webngay/wpro/readme.txt

 *	Plugin now works in open_basedir and safe_mode environments.
 *	Implemented our own sys_get_temp_dir for PHP < 5.2.1 compatibility.
 *	Fixed bug that left a lot of temporary directories in the system tmp.
+*	In a Multisite/MU environment, the settings are global for all sites, in the Network Admin.

 Creds to [Sergio Livi](https://github.com/serl "Sergio Livi") and [Keitaroh Kobayashi](https://github.com/keichan34 "Keitaroh Kobayashi")